pundrikmishra/helloworld_exampleUsing-Celery-Rabbitmq-SqliteDB-Flask-Flask_restful/Readme.txt

  backend='amqp'

 If you face error like:-
-           1)  if you star celery worker and face this error
+           1) if you start celery worker using command:-    celery -A yourfilename.celery worker --loglevel=info and face this error:-
                             Error:
                             Unable to load celery application.
                             'flask' object has no attribute 'user_options'

-              Then check your file name, backend url, and most import check you written command like this in your app or not:- celery = make_celery(app)
+              Then check your file name, backend url, yourfilename = name of that file in which your celery app is running,

 For more:-